 For building works and improvements, you will need to demonstrate that you own the land and/or buildings (either as a freehold or leasehold) on which you spend the grant, and that the land and buildings can be used for the project purposes.
-Ownership of land and buildings requirements are set out in Section four - our capital requirements.
+Ownership of land and buildings requirements are set out in Section four - capital requirements (see page 24).